anderudp/RC_Car/README.md

 ## Physical build
 ### Car body
-Fasten the motors to the chassis according to the manufacturer's instructions.
+Mount the motors to the chassis according to the manufacturer's instructions.
 Afterwards wire in the components as follows:

 ![car body wiring diagram](docs/carBody.svg)